MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 >[!IMPORTANT]
 >Some Power Query integrations do not currently enable you to establish a defined connection or a privacy level, but all Power Query online experiences do provide a way to define the data gateway, authentication kind, and the credentials needed to establish a connection with your data source.

-You can define a connection once and re-use it later on when using the Power Query online experience again so you don't have to re-enter all this information again.
+You can define a connection once and reuse it later on when using the Power Query online experience again so you don't have to reenter all this information again.
 The *Connection* field offers a dropdown menu where you can select your already defined connections.
 When selecting a connection from this menu, you will only have access to enter the credentials, privacy level, and other connector-specific fields for your data source in your project.

 ![Connect to data source dialog where the connection name was picked from the dropdown menu inside the connection field](images/connect-to-data-source-pqo-pick-connection.png)